How to Remove Brembo Brake Calipers? – DIY Tutorial

 Step 1: Remove the lug nuts from the wheel where the brake caliper is located.

-If you are having trouble removing the caliper from the wheel, there may be a way of removing the lug nuts that the caliper is attached to.
+If you are having trouble removing the caliper from the wheel, there may be a way of removing the lug nuts to which the caliper is attached.
 This may help you remove the caliper.

 Step 2: Jack up the car and place it on jack stands.

-You will jack up the car and place it on jack stands in this step.
+In this step, you will jack up the car and place it on jack stands.
 Therefore, removing the caliper does not require removing the wheel.

 Step 3: Remove the wheel.

 Removing a Brembo brake caliper is a relatively easy process, but it does require some skill and patience.
-First, you'll need to remove the wheel, and next, use a wrench to loosen the caliper bolts.
+First, you’ll need to remove the wheel and use a wrench to loosen the caliper bolts.
 Finally, use a crowbar to pry the caliper off the wheel.

 Step 4: Remove the brake pads from the caliper.